rajjitlai/BCA-3rd-SEM-C-Programs/Readme.md

 # Data Structures Using C Programming

 Welcome to the repository for Data Structures using C programming.
-Here, you will find practical, class, and test codes that will help you learn and practice data structures - by [Rajjit Laishram](https://mypersonalportfolio-rl.netlify.app/)
+Here, you will find practical, class, and test codes that will help you learn and practice data structures - by [Rajjit Laishram](https://mypersonalportfolio-rl.netlify.app/) and [Oinam Akash Khuman](https://github.com/AkashOinam)

 ---